 To keep with tradition, serve these pinto beans with hot, freshly baked cornbread or cornbread muffins.
-Many Southerners insist on a spoonful of relish alongside their beans.
-Chow chow is wonderful with beans, or serve them with corn relish, sweet pickle relish, or this quick tomato chutney.
+Many Southerners insist on a spoonful of relish, such as chow chow, alongside their beans.
+You can also serve this dish with corn relish, sweet pickle relish, or a quick tomato chutney.
 Add a salad for a well-balanced lunch or dinner.

 1 pound dried pinto beans